 There have been 'Doctor Dooms' but very few 'Doom slayers.'
 It is not fashionable to bring good news.
 I just looked at the U.S. Patent Statistics Chart for Calendar Years 1963 - 2011 to verify the basic premise of this report.
 In 1963, 66,715 were granted last year 2011, 247,750, and it is a steep incline since turn of the millennium.
 “Industrial Revolutions” and advances between 1870 and 1900 shrunk the globe, but the one ensued in 1960 leading to internet has 'killed the distance.'
 This 'death of the distance' is not fully appreciated by Robert J. Gordon.

 The ensuing tryst of mankind in the 14th B'ak'tun.
-Cheap sustainable source of Energy and Global conciousness:
+Cheap sustainable source of Energy and Global consciousness:

 The next great wave of productivity gains will come from unleashing the forces of collaboration with tools such as unified communications, social networking, Web services, telepresence, video conferencing, and seamlessly moving between communications systems.
 These tools could drive productivity gains and bring back the gains from the late 1990’s when the rise of the Internet drove strong gains.
 This new wave would also reverse the stagnant productivity numbers of the past several years.
-This new age will see Mankind prevalent poverty of energy replaced by source of a 'sustainable solar and fusion energy.'
+This new age will see mankind's prevalent poverty of energy replaced by a source of 'sustainable solar and fusion energy.'
 Once we are able to find cheap energy, we will conquer poverty and inequity.
-Like 'the death of the distance' the near 'free energy' is mankind's holy grail, the new challenge as well as the new frontier in this Happy 14th B'ak'tun.
-It looks distant, far way and part of daydreaming but once we can imagine something we can accomplish that.
-Amen
+Like 'the death of the distance' the near 'free energy' is mankind's Holy Grail, the new challenge as well as the new frontier in this Happy 14th B'ak'tun.
+It looks distant, far away and part of daydreaming but once we can imagine something we can accomplish that.